wturchetta22/Sampling-1-/README.md

 ### Evaluating samples / calculating D-statistics

-1. Run `Calculate All Statistics.ipynb`, note this may take a very long time
+1. Run `Calculate All Statistics.ipynb`, note this may take a very long time - would recommend not doing this as there are some caveats within it, but would recommend looking into